opentargets/google-batch-monitor/README.md

     --location=europe-west1
 ```

+Note the unique job ID that has been assigned.
+You will need it for monitoring.

 ## 3. Monitor job progress

 Job will shortly appear in the Google Batch dashboard (give it up to a minute): https://console.cloud.google.com/batch/jobs?referrer=search&project=open-targets-genetics-dev

-Logs for each individual task will appear under `gs://gentropy-tmp/batch-example/logs`.
+Logs for each individual task will appear under `gs://${REMOTE_PATH}/logs`.

 ## 4. Log resource usage